GMC-Modding-Team/Community-Mod-Compilation-redux/data/Mainline_mods/Mods/No_Hope/README.md

 - Gave all mechas ability to protect their operators from melee and ranged damage.

 - Returned CBM loot in most places it was removed from (electronic stores, toxic dumps, sewage treatment plants etc).

+- Removed military base from the game as it has very serious balance issues.